cmouton/Git-training-session/README.txt

 Test bis 16/09/2013

-Welcome to the Git training session on the June 5th 2014!
+Welcome to the Git training session on the March 20th 2019!

 You will find all the useful information on the wiki: